nafis-ishrak/engg1340-course-project/README.md

-	1. Generation of Random Game Sets or E vents - Each time, user will be asked to replace one number/element with other number/element.
+	1. Generation of Random Game Sets or Events - Each time, user will be asked to replace one number/element with other number/element.
 If he chooses invalid numbers/elements, the program will ask the user again for another input.
 This will continue until the game is finished.

 	2. Data Structures for Storing Game Status - We used arrays and structs to store the user inputs and also to compare user inputs with the arranged array of elements and numbers.